mechevarria/jws-app/README.md

 ## How to put this in my cluster?
 First off, you need access to an OpenShift cluster.
 Don't have an OpenShift cluster?
-That's OK, download the CDK for free here: [https://developers.redhat.com/products/cdk/overview/][1]
+That's OK, download the CDK for free [here](https://developers.redhat.com/products/cdk/download).
+The CDK can run on any linux distro, windows or mac.
+If you need additional documentation on the cdk, there is the upstream project, [minishift](https://www.okd.io/minishift/)

+##### > The CDK has Red Hat supported images and templates.
+Minishift does NOT

 Install the templates needed for [JBoss Web Server](https://www.redhat.com/en/technologies/jboss-middleware/web-server)/Apache Tomcat